fylein/fyle-interview-intern-backend/Application.md

 ```

 ## Missing APIs
-### Auth
-- header: "X-Principal"
-- value: {"user_id":3, "teacher_id":1}

-For APIs to work you need a principal header to establish identity and context
+You'll need to implement these APIs

 ### GET /teacher/assignments

-#### List all assignments submitted to this teacher
+List all assignments submitted to this teacher
 ```
 headers:
 X-Principal: {"user_id":3, "teacher_id":1}